-11. Consent
+11.0 Consent

-- 11.1 Adults at risk (with capacity to consent) if concerns arise, consent must be obtained from the individual concerned before a referral is made to Adult services or the police.
-However, if there is genuine concern that there is risk of harm to themselves or others, the information should be passed to Adult Services or the police even if consent is not obtained.
-Information about an individual should not be given to family or carers without consent of the individual. - 11.2 Adults at risk (without capacity to consent) if concerns arise, and the individual is unable to give consent to information being shared, a referral should be made to the relevant Adult Safeguarding Board and/or the police.
+11.1 Adults at risk (with capacity to consent) - if concerns arise, consent must be obtained from the individual concerned before a referral is made to their Local Adult Safeguarding Board or the police.
+However, if there is genuine concern that there is risk of harm to themselves or others, the information should be passed to their Local Adult Safeguarding Board or the police even if consent is not obtained.
+Information about an individual should not be given to family or carers without consent of the individual.

+11.2 Adults at risk (without capacity to consent) - if concerns arise, and the individual is unable to give consent to information being shared, a referral should be made to the relevant Local Adult Safeguarding Board and/or the police.